AF-GRILL/DISForUnrealExample/README.md

 ![InGameMenu](Resources/ReadMeImages/InGameMenu.png)

 - If DIS packets are being sent across the network and DIS mappings have been set, then DIS entities should start appearing in the world.
-    - _**NOTE:**_ If custom DIS packets are desired to be sent by the sim, refer to the Modifying section below.
+    - _**NOTE:**_ If custom DIS packets are desired to be sent by the sim, refer to the [Modifying section](#modifying) below.
 - Click on the 'Entities' button in the top right hand corner of the screen to see available DIS Entities in the world.
     - The DIS Entities labels in the listing can be selected to view at various camera angles.
     - Either double click on an entity to go to direct view or select an entity and change the camera dropdown on the bottom right.
         - _**NOTE:**_ Once the camera dropdown is changed away from 'Free Flying', just clicking on an entity will change the camera view to that entity.
         - The available camera options are:
             - Free Flying: Not attached to an entity.
 User controlled.
-See the below 'Movement' section for details on controlling it.
+See the below [Movement section](#movement) for details on controlling it.
             - Direct View: A fixed direct view out the front of the entity.
 Moves and rotates with the entity.
             - Orbital View - Local: An orbital view of the entity.
 Moves and rotates with the entity, but can be further rotated around the entity in an orbital perspective.
-See the below 'Movement' section for details on controlling it.
+See the below [Movement section](#movement) for details on controlling it.
             - Orbital View - World: An orbital view of the entity.
 Moves with the entity, but does not rotate with it.
 It be rotated around the entity in an orbital perspective.
-See the below 'Movement' section for details on controlling it.
+See the below [Movement section](#movement) for details on controlling it.

 ![DISEntityViewer](Resources/ReadMeImages/DISEntityViewer.png)